ifwe/bruce/doc/detailed_config.md

 since Kafka versions these parts of the protocol separately.
 Some minor refactoring needs to be done to make Bruce behave in this manner.
-* `--status_loopback_only`: This specifies that Bruce's web interface should only be available on the loopback interface
+* `--status_loopback_only`: This specifies that Bruce's web interface should only be available on the loopback interface.
 * `--status_port PORT`: This specifies the port Bruce uses for its web interface.
 The default value is 9090.
 * `--max_input_msg_size N`: This specifies the maximum input message size in